Cognitive behavioural therapy (previously known as cognitive therapy) is a

 panic attacks

-attack that occurs without obvious triggers or cues.
-Panic attacks are quite
+such attack that occurs without obvious triggers or cues.
+Panic attacks

-common but having one attack does not qualify one for a diagnosis of panic
+are quite common but having one attack does not qualify one for a

 Panic attacks are discrete, unexpected events characterized by excessive,